 The Authority is not a direct member of the PERS.
-The pension for the Authority employee is billed through the Borough of Butler and the Authority reimburses them.
+The pension for the Authority Executive Director is billed through the Borough of Butler(as he is deemed an employee of the Borough of Butler) and the Authority reimburses them for their fair share and therefore the reporting obligation requirements under GASB #68 Accounting for Long-Term Retirement Obligation is not required.